PRIDE-Toolsuite/trackhub-creator/README.md

 where
 - _status_, represents three possible outcomes on how the pipeline worked out
     - _SUCCESS_, the trackhub was successfully published / updated.
+    - _WARNING_, the trackhub was published / updated, but some errors occurred.

 # Application Architecture